Introduction

 Write things down

 For bonus points, try to ditch digital note-taking and switch to pen and paper – writing things on paper will burn them into your brain, as there seems to be a connection between the tactile feeling of pen and paper and better memory.
-Studies aside, this was always my experience and as this is my post, with my suggestions, I urge you to try.
+Studies aside, this was always my experience, and as this is my post, I urge you to try.

 P.S.
-If you’re not ready to completely abandon the digital note-taking, you might consider using an e-ink tablet which will give you a tactile feeling while still giving you the option to have your notes in a digital form.
+If you’re not ready to completely abandon digital note-taking, you might consider using an e-ink tablet, which will give you a tactile feeling while still giving you the option to have your notes in a digital form.

 Plan your day

-Time blocking is a start, but what we might consider doing is sitting down every morning for 10 minutes to calmly think about and plan things we have to do that day.
+Time blocking is a start, but we might consider sitting down every morning for 10 minutes to calmly think through and plan the things we have to do that day.

-You should consider using a day as the smallest unit of time to plan and maybe even ditching weekly and monthly planners as they are often not precise enough.
-Not only that, but weekly and monthly planning will often make us think too far into the future and we all know that planning is great but we also know that unexpected things can and do happen.
+You should consider using a day as the smallest unit of time for planning, and maybe even ditch weekly and monthly planners, as they are often not precise enough.
+Not only that, but weekly and monthly planning will usually make us think too far into the future, and we all know that planning is excellent, but we also know that unexpected things can and do happen.

-Calmly sitting down with a paper planner and at least trying to list everything we are supposed to do on this day will give us a sense of calm and peace.
+Calmly sitting down with a paper planner and at least listing everything we are supposed to do on this day will give us a sense of calm and peace.
 And yes, as you check things off your list at the end of the day, you will feel a sense of accomplishment as well,

-You probably do this already but you might take inventory of tasks and topics you are involved in and schedule a meeting in advance about it.
+You probably do this already, but you might take inventory of the tasks and topics you are involved in and schedule a meeting in advance to discuss them.
 This plays well with the entire “time-blocking” concept.

-This will often prevent people from spontaneously calling and interrupting your focus time.
+This will often prevent people from calling you spontaneously and interrupting your focus time.

 Avoid Multitasking

-A lot of “multitasking” every day makes you switch contexts often because often you are not actually multi-tasking but actually making minute breaks in your current work, switching to another task and then switching back in rapid succession.
+A lot of “multitasking” every day makes you switch contexts often, because you are not actually multitasking but making minute breaks in your current work, switching to another task, then switching back, in rapid succession.
 And there’s a recipe for headaches, burnout and low quality if I ever heard one,

-So, in summary, multitasking means the same or comparable speed in the long run but lesser quality.
+So, in summary, multitasking means the same or comparable speed in the long run, but at a lower quality.
 So why would we do it?
 To look busy?
 Come on, we are better than that.

 Delegate or ask for help

-We will not get any medals for finishing the work alone.
+We will not get any medals for finishing the work on our own.
 What we might get, though, is burnout.

 We might even be criticised for attempting to finish the task alone and losing time, instead of asking for help.